utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 ### Adding custom rules

-> Only team members with a [API Security Manager role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can create custom API Security rules.
+> Only Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can create custom API Security rules.

 You can create new custom security rules that Postman can use to evaluate your API's definition.
 Postman provides you with a boilerplate rule to help you start writing your custom security rules.
 You can also use snippets of commonly-used property-value pairs to help you write your custom security rules.